 Figure 14.
 Installing KIO3 Main Board.

-Install the KIO3 Digital I/O daughter board as shown in Figure 15.
+Plug the KIO3 digital I/O daughter board into the KIO3 main board as shown in Figure 15.
 Be careful to support the KIO3 main board as shown while pressing the daughter board in place.